sampsyo/home/_drafts/opengl.md

 There are several [kinds][shader kinds] of shaders, but the two most common are the [vertex shader][vtx], which determines the position of each vertex in an object's mesh, and the [fragment shader][frag], which produces the color of each pixel on the object's surface.
 You write shaders in special C-like programming languages: OpenGL uses [GLSL][].

-This is where things go wrong: to set up a shader, the host program sends a *string containing shader source code* to the graphics card driver.
+This is where things go wrong.
+To set up a shader, the host program sends a *string containing shader source code* to the graphics card driver.
 The driver JITs the source to the GPU's internal architecture and loads it onto the hardware.

 Here's a simplified pair of GLSL [vertex and fragment shaders in C string constants][tgl-shaders]: